parkjan4/HiggsBoson/README.md

 To install the previously mentioned libraries a requirements.txt file is provided.
 The user is free to use it for installing the previously mentioned libraries.

 ## Project Structure

 The project has the following folder (and file) structure:

 * `data/`.
-Directory containing original dataset from LINQS. [online] Linqs.soe.ucsc.edu.
-Available at: https://linqs.soe.ucsc.edu/node/236 [Accessed 11 Jan.
-2019].
+Directory containing original dataset from CERN.

 * `project/`.
 Folder containing the actual code files for the project:
     * `gephi/` Folder containing gephi files for visualization and exploration of the network.